idalbo/data_engineering_zoomcamp_project/README.md

 ## Dataset and Problem

 In this project, one of the datasets available in the website of the city of Toronto will be be used.
-Specifically, bike sharing data from 2019 on will be used.
+Specifically, bike sharing information from 2019 on will be processed and analyzed.
 Three different types of data will be used:

 * trip data from 2019 on, where data is stored in different file formats and needs to be processed specifically during extraction (source https://open.toronto.ca/dataset/bike-share-toronto-ridership-data/)
 * bikeways information in the city of Toronto (source https://open.toronto.ca/dataset/bikeways/)